 "Everything is bigger in Texas," as the saying goes.
 When the massive Dallas/Fort Worth Airport opened in 1974, it boasted four taxiway bridges.
 The bridges cross International Parkway, the access road that bisects the airport.

 Read about a never-built plan to demolish DFW's semi-circular terminals, replacing them with mile-long linear concourses.

 BONUS: Singapore Changi Airport

 Singapore Changi Airport opened in 1981.
-It boasted an aircraft bridge over the airport approach road, making it the second aircraft bridge in the Asia-Pacific region after Sydney.
+It boasted an aircraft bridge over the airport approach road, making it the third aircraft bridge in the Asia-Pacific region after Sydney, and Taipei.

-The third one would be opened the year after, when the long-delayed Kai Tak Tunnel opened underneath Hong Kong Kai Tak Airport's apron and runway.
+The fourth one would be opened the year after, when the long-delayed Kai Tak Tunnel opened underneath Hong Kong Kai Tak Airport's apron and runway.

 BONUS: Another photo from Denver Stapleton

 For our last photo, we revisit Denver Stapleton's I-70 bridge a few decades later, ca. 1990, carrying a majestic United Airlines 747.

 We hope you enjoyed our little tour of early aircraft bridges!
 Do you know any other great early aircraft bridges?
 Let us know in the comments below.

 Sign up to our newsletter below to know when new content goes online!